SteveWalsh1989/Data_Visualisation_Assignment_Treemap/README.md

 ![D3.js Data Visualisation Framwork HeadMap](d3-JS.gif)

-A small project to to learn more about the D3.JS Data Visualisation Framework by creating a headmap to view stock prices.
+A small project to to learn more about the D3.JS Data Visualisation Framework by creating a heatmap to view stock prices.